Skip link #3:

 * For more information visit the MDH COVID-19 Vaccine Phases and Planning website.

-Becker County Public Health has received their first shipment of the Moderna COVID vaccine.
+Becker County Public Health is receiving shipments of the COVID vaccine.
 Local Health Care Partners and Becker County Public Health will carry

 out distribution plans that have been months in the making.
 Following the guidance of the CDC's Advisory Committee on Immunization Practice (ACIP), and subsequent